Codeinwp/yourls-api-list-extended/README.md

 - `sortorder`: Sort order, either `ASC` (ascending) or `DESC` (descending).
 Default is `DESC`.
 - `offset`: Number of links to skip (used for pagination).
 Default is `0`.
 - `perpage`: Number of links to return per page.
 Default is `50`.
+- `query`: Search query to filter results by keyword.
 - `fields[]`: An array of fields to return (e.g., `fields[]=keyword&fields[]=url`).
 Default is all fields (`*`).

 ### Example Request